 The first major snow and ice storm of the year has hit the Commonwealth.
 Highway travel across the state was hampered from its wrath.
 Due to the severity of the storm and its impact, the Turnpike Commission has suspended toll collection on its roadways.
 So you can get your kicks on route 76…276…476.

 PennDOT began to close down sections of those Interstates this morning to clear the vehicles as well as the snow and ice.
-The problem was that motorists were still able to enter the highways at various points, which added to the existing problem.
+The problem was that motorists were still able to enter the highways at various points.
+That just added to the existing problem.

 With the amount of time it will take PennDOT crews to clean up the scenes and get the Interstates back in shape for traffic, they are asking cross-state traffic to use the Turnpike’s mainline and Northeast Extension as alternate routes.